 A furnace is a more robust heating system

 and is critical for certain chillier climates.
-That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit.
-As unusual as it may sound, during heating season, a heat pump is intended to extract heat from the outdoors and use it to heat the inside air.
-Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to work properly, but in exceptionally cold climates there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may be great during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
+As weird as it may sound, during heating season, a heat pump is designed to extract heat from the outdoors and use it to heat the inside air.
+Although it may be too cool outside for comfort, there is still a sufficient amount of heat for the heat pump to work properly, but in exceptionally cold climates there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may work perfectly during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
 If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for specific northern regions, but extra land must be available in order to install the needed piping for a geothermal system.
+In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a wonderful alternative for certain northern climates, but extra land must be available in order to install the needed piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up installing a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up installing a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.

 If you still aren’t convinced which system is best for your home, call Service Experts Heating & Air Conditioning to schedule